mt-support/tec-labs-extension-template/README.md

 We ensure your new extension does not run if its required base plugin is not activated, which helps avoid fatal errors and means fewer `class_exists()` checks are applicable.

 Extensions have been available since The Events Calendar version 4.3.3 (November 16, 2016).
-Do not try to use this template to work with such an old version of any of our plugins.
+If you try to use this template to work with versions before this date, your extension will not run at all.

 ## How?